Webhooks

 Event TypeDescription

-payment.succeededPayment was successfully processed
+transaction.completedTransaction was successfully completed

-payment.failedPayment attempt failed
+transaction.failedTransaction attempt failed authorisation

 Getting Started with Webhooks